 Google Ad Exchange (AdX) is one of the most lucrative ad exchanges available—but it’s not open to all publishers by default.
 Small publishers typically can’t access AdX directly unless they’re accepted into Google Ad Manager 360 (which has high thresholds), or they partner with a Google Certified Publishing Partner (GCPP).
 These partners act as intermediaries who give smaller publishers access to premium demand and tools otherwise unavailable.
 GCPPs also offer yield optimization, tech support, and reporting assistance, which can be invaluable if you lack a dedicated ad ops team.

-- Access to AdX inventory – Higher-quality ads and better CPMs than AdSense.
+- Access to high-quality AdX inventory, driving better CPMs than AdSense.

-- Improved competition – AdX runs alongside other SSPs via header bidding.
+- Enhanced competition by integrating AdX with other Supply-Side Platforms (SSPs) via header bidding.

-- Consolidated reporting – See unified insights across demand sources.
+- Consolidated reporting for insights across demand sources.

 Popular GCPPs for Small and Mid-Sized Publishers: